chonton/helmrepo-maven-plugin/README.md

 5. Chart reference: *repository/chartname*
 6. OCI registry URL: *oci://example.com/charts/nginx*

+#### Service NodePorts

+Kubernetes has a network mapping of host ports to pod ports.
+During integration test, we need to use the host port instead of the target port.
+With NodePort and LoadBalancer service types, the nodePort is unlikely to equal targetPort value.
+After each release is upgraded, the **upgrade** goal will set specified maven properties to the assigned nodePort values.

 ## Uninstall Goal

-The [uninstall](https://chonton.github.io/helmrepo-maven-plugin/0.0.1/uninstall.html) goal binds by default to the **post-integration-test** phase.
+The [uninstall](https://chonton.github.io/helmrepo-maven-plugin/0.0.2/uninstall.html) goal binds by default to the **post-integration-test** phase.
 This goal will execute `helm uninstall` for each release.
-Configuration is similar to the **install** goal; the **valueYaml** parameter is ignored.
+Configuration is similar to the **install** goal; the **valueYaml** and **servicePorts** parameters are ignored.

 ## Package Goal

-The [package](https://chonton.github.io/helmrepo-maven-plugin/0.0.1/package.html) goal binds by default to the **package** phase.
+The [package](https://chonton.github.io/helmrepo-maven-plugin/0.0.2/package.html) goal binds by default to the **package** phase.
 This goal will create a helm package from the chart source.
 Content will be [filtered](https://maven.apache.org/plugins/maven-resources-plugin/examples/filter.html) using maven properties.
 Resulting *.tgz* artifact is attached as a secondary artifact for the build.
 The helm package will be installed in the